 3. Funeral And Burial Costs

-Funerals don’t come cheap these days with the median cost in 2018 being more than $8,500.
+Funerals don’t come cheap these days, with the median cost in 2019 checking in at somewhere between $7,500 and $9,000.
 This amount only covers basic burial expenses, such as the funeral home’s services, the cemetery, and the grave marker or headstone.
 If your family doesn’t have several thousand dollars saved to spend on a funeral, you may want to increase the amount of your life insurance coverage to cover these expenses.

 Are you a stay-at-home parent?
-Would your surviving spouse need to hire a nanny or babysitter to watch over your children while you work?
+Would your surviving spouse need to hire a nanny or babysitter to watch over your children while they work?
 Would they need a housekeeper and other maintenance workers to keep your home in order?
-While you can’t predict the timing of your death, it is possible to help reduce stress during an already difficult time by providing for your family at the time of your death by having life insurance coverage in place.
+These are all considerations that need to be evaluated when it comes to calculating life insurance coverage.
+While you can’t predict the timing of your death, it is possible to help reduce stress during an already difficult time by having life insurance coverage in place.